How to Get a Freight Quote: The Ultimate Guide

 After that, completing your shipment requires the following steps:

-A Bill of Lading, or BOL, is the shipping paperwork for a freight shipment.
-It contains all of the key factors needed to describe, track, and deliver a freight shipment: ship-from and deliver-to addresses, contact phone numbers, shipment contents, freight weight, class, size, number of shipped units, service level, special services, and the freight tracking number called a PRO number.
+A Bill of Lading, or BOL, is the freight shipment paperwork.
+It contains all the needed information to describe, track, and deliver a freight shipment—ship-from and deliver-to addresses, contact phone numbers, shipment contents, freight weight, class, size, number of shipped units, service level, special services, and the freight tracking number (PRO number).

 If the BOL is in order, attach it to your packed freight shipment as instructed by your shipping provider.
 Usually, this goes in a clear plastic resealable envelope that adheres to the outside of your shipment.

-Your driver will review your BOL and sign off on the pickup day and time before loading.
+Your driver will review your BOL and sign off on the pickup day and time prior to loading.
 If you have two copies, the driver will leave a signed one for you as proof of pickup.
-After that, your freight is on its way and you can track the progress online on your broker, carrier, or exchange website.
+After that, your freight is on its way, and you can track the progress online on your broker, carrier, or exchange website.

 Bottom Line